mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 A common use case is when the variable `err` is used to capture possible errors from a function call.

-Functions can return an number of values.
+Functions can return any number of values.
+The result can be assigned to a list of variables.
+For example, `min, max := getXBounds(points)`.

-Sometimes the caller is only interested in a subset of them.
+Sometimes the caller is only interested in a subset of the return values.
 The variable "\_" can be used to discard specific return values.
+For example, `_, max := getXBounds(points)`.

 ### Constants